gr-grey/quartz/content/02-daily-rambling/Goodbye, Schuylkill.md

 I walked past the geese and ducks and birds that survived the winter with me.

-I walked past the cemetery and wondered how many people have died without knowing they were capable of running a half marathon.
+I walked past the cemetery where I wondered how many people have died without knowing they were capable of running a half marathon.

 I walked up north till I get lost and didn't know where the trail was.